 We are a development stage company with limited operating history.
 We have incurred significant operating losses since we began operations in 1996, including net losses of approximately \$18.5 million for the year ended December 31, 2003, and we may never become profitable.
 As of December 31, 2003, we had a deficit accumulated during the development stage of approximately \$86.6 million.
 These losses have resulted principally from costs incurred in our research and development programs and from our general and administrative expenses.
 We also expect to incur significant costs to renovate our leased facility for the manufacture of Xcellerated T Cells for our planned clinical trials and, if we receive FDA approval, for initial commercialization activities.
 To date, we have derived no revenues from product sales or royalties.
 We do not expect to have any significant product sales or royalty revenue for a number of years.
 Our operating losses have been increasing during the past several years and will continue to increase significantly in the next several years as we expand our research and development, participate in clinical trial activities, acquire or license technologies, scale up and improve our manufacturing operations, seek regulatory approvals and, if we receive FDA approval, commercialize our products.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-Because of the numerous risks and uncertainties associated with our product development efforts, we are unable to achieve and then maintain profitability, the market value of our common stock will likely decline.
+Because of the numerous risks and uncertainties associated with our product development efforts, we are unable to predict when we may become profitable, if at all.
+If we are unable to achieve and then maintain profitability, the market value of our common stock will likely decline.